marcodallavecchia/biologistsadventure/_pages/about.md

 Hi there!

-I’m 26yo and I’m currently a PhD student at the KU Leuven University in Belgium after graduating in Molecular Biology at the University of Padua.
-I’m studying how cell die and how they decide to die using my dear friend, the microscope.
-I’m really fond of everything regarding Nature and many biological aspects of it but I really like other science as well, such as physics and chemistry!
-I try to keep myself thinking about the world.
-I keep pushing on being curious and explore novelty.
+I’m Marco, 26yo, molecular biologist and currently a PhD student at the KU Leuven University in Belgium.
+I’m studying how very small things move inside single cells using scientists' most stereotipic instrument: the microscope!
+I'm really fond of science, especially biology, chemistry and physicics.
+I try to keep myself curious and constantly thinking about the world.

-Since I started to read many books about science and biology in general, I decided to open this blog.
-I don’t have any particular theme for what will be my posts.
-I’ll probably write about my personal discoveries that I’ll encounter throughout my studies but also many thing that I find interesting, strange or profound in Biology.
-Sometimes I could write a review of some book that I’ll read, or just a personal meditation about something.
+I started this blog to start sharing my points of view on important topics, interesting theories and discoveries and give in general my contribution to science communication and the fight against misinformation.s

-Well I’m Marco.
+Embark in my journey on my biologist's adventures.
 Let me tell you a story…